CreeperCodeDev/ping-test/README.md

-# pingTest
+# ping-test
-UI to run a ping test on any host
+UI to run a ping test on any host using `http` or `https` protocol

+> The HTML page uses `fetch` functionality with `no-cors` mode to avoid CORS pre-flight request.